PrefectHQ/prefect/docs/tutorial/workers.md

 ```

 !!! note "Why the `push=False`?"
-    For this tutorial, your Docker worker is running on your machine, so we don't need to push the image built by `flow.deploy` to a registry.
-When your worker is running on a remote machine, you will need to push the image to a registry that the worker can access.
+    For this tutorial, your Docker worker is running on your machine, so you don't need to push the image built by `flow.deploy` to a registry.
+When your worker is running on a remote machine, you must push the image to a registry that the worker can access.

     Remove the `push=False` argument, include your registry name, and ensure you've [authenticated with the Docker CLI](https://docs.docker.com/engine/reference/commandline/login/) to push the image to a registry.

-Now that you've updated your script, you can run it to deploy your flow to the work pool:
+Now that you've updated your script, run it to deploy your flow to the work pool:

 <div class="terminal">